Snowflake Data Cloud Cost Risks

 Best Practice #3 – Monitoring Cloud Services Consumption Optimization

-Best Practice #4 – Regular Monitoring of Storage Usage Across your entire Snowflake Account.
+Best Practice #4 – Regular Monitoring of Storage Usage Across your Entire Snowflake Account

 Best Practice #5 – Daily Monitoring of Warehouse Compute.

 Besides just adding Resource Monitors that suspend Warehouses we also provide daily monitoring of Snowflake Warehouse consumption reporting daily spikes and anomalies or changes in rolling averages.
 Most accounts we come across do not have regular monitoring of warehouse usage on regular proactive settings.
-Check out WarehouseWarehouses’Warehouses best practices!

 Best Practice #6 – Regular Monitoring of New Snowflake Services.